 The interview is a two-way process.
 Employers assess you as a complete person and gauge whether or not you will be a good fit for their organization.
 In turn, you have an opportunity to witness firsthand the culture of the organization and assess if the company is a good fit for you.

-And, remember, you never get a 2nd chance to make a 1st impression!
+And, remember, you never get a second chance to make a first impression!

-If you are asked to complete a phone or Skype interview and would like a private location to do those interviews, Career Services has an interview room available for reservation that has a landline phone and computer equipped with Skype.
-Call Career Services or stop by our front desk to inquire.
+If you are asked to complete a phone or Skype interview and would like a private location to do those interviews, Career & Professional Development has an interview room available for reservation that has a landline phone and computer equipped with Skype.
+Call Career & Professional Development or stop by our front desk to inquire.